 I created this design at the height of the Pussy Riot affair in Russia, as a pastiche referencing images that use 'girls' as a lure, and various silhouettes that I balaclavaed and subverted (see if you can spot the knitter) to try and turn them, together with strong colors, into an image of strong women.
 'Deep hot pink (d8279c)' is a coordinating solid.
 An alternative colorway is 'From Moscow in mulberry and balaclavas' - with the mulberry and strawberry colors giving it a quite different feel.

-It printed beautifully as a fabric (I have yardage on poplin that I'm looking forward to sewing and wearing).
+It printed beautifully as a fabric (I have poplin yardage that I'm looking forward to sewing and wearing).
 And I'm delighted that it's being used as one of the pieces in a 'Feminist Quilt'.

 Ink pen & stencils, designed as a half-drop, basic repeat.

 [Currently set @ Fabric: 450 ppi, Wallpaper: 175, Gift wrap: 450 ppi]

 Based on the dimensions you provide, this calculator will determine the number of custom-length sections of paper you'll need to cover any surface.
 If the height of your surface varies, input the tallest dimension in order for the pattern to line up correctly.

 Enter your dimensions in feet (1 foot is 30.48 cm).